MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/xml-config-file.md

 &#x2776; All of the first-level elements are optional.
 If a first-level element is omitted, all of its child parameters remain unchanged on the device.

 &#x2777; A boolean flag can be any of the following: true, false, 0, or 1.
-Boolean or numeric values left empty might render the XML malformed so there would be no changes to the settings.
+Leaving boolean or numeric values empty might render the XML malformed and prevent changes to the settings.

  &#x2778; If a string parameter is present, empty, and empty is a valid value, the parameter is cleared on the device.